 Not that long ago, there was a conversation around the geeky blog community about content theft because many of us were having our content pulled without our consent, including me.
 It’s not the first time I have had my content taken without my permission and it probably won’t be the last, but I do have safeguards in place to help me with the process of getting the stolen content taken down.
 And I am going to share all of that with you in this post.

 I’m going to divide this post into two sections.
 The first will be what to do before your content gets stolen and the second being what to do after.
+If after you read through this and you are still struggling, or need some legal advice due to your content being stolen, try contacting a professional such as those at Dhillon Law for advice.

 Before Your Content Has Been Stolen